393RD MEETING (AM)

 For information media.
 Not an official record.

-Document Sources: African Union (See also > Organization of African Unity (OAU)), Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Department of Public Information (DPI), General Assembly, League of Arab States (LAS), Organization of the Islamic Conference (OIC), Secretary General
+Document Sources: African Union (See also - Organization of African Unity (OAU)), Committee on the Exercise of the Inalienable Rights of the Palestinian People (CEIRPP), Department of Public Information (DPI), General Assembly, League of Arab States (LAS), Organization of Islamic Cooperation (OIC), Secretary-General